What Are the Most Common Dietary Restrictions? Best Practices for Events

 Dietary Restrictions Due to Food Allergies

 According to the CDC, food allergies affect about 6 percent of adults and 4 to 8 percent of children in the United States.
 While this seems to be a small percentage, it is an safety issue that all restaurants, hotels, and unique venues should be properly trained on.
-Certicications on allergan compliance can be earned so that you and your staff can keep your event guests happy and safe.
+Certifications on Allergan compliance can be earned so that you and your staff can keep your event guests happy and safe.

 Common Food Allergies